KatePOr/Diabetes_Capstone/README.md

 # Assessing the Influence of Social, Demographic, and Health Factors on Diabetes Risk
+By: Stephanie Garofalo and Kate O'Rourke
+## Project Details and Overview
+This project investigates how social, demographic, and health factors influence the likelihood of developing diabetes, addressing a gap in public health research that often overlooks the role of socio-economic and lifestyle factors.
+Using the CDC’s BRFSS 2023 dataset, we applied machine learning models, including Random Forest and XGBoost, to identify key predictors and make accurate risk predictions.
+The findings highlight the importance of BMI, age, high blood pressure, and income, offering actionable insights for public health organizations to design targeted interventions.
 ## Background & Question
 ### Research Question:
 "How do social factors, demographic characteristics, and health conditions influence the likelihood of developing diabetes?"